annargrs/annargrs.github.io/index.md

 #title: Home
 ---

 I am a tenured Associate Professor in the [Computer Science Department](https://en.itu.dk/Research/Departments/Computer-Science-Department) at the IT University of Copenhagen, affiliated with the [NLPNorth](https://nlpnorth.github.io/) section.
 My work focuses on interpretability and robustness of NLP applications based on Large Language Models, as well as their sociotechnical impacts.
-Currently I am an editor-in-chief of [ACL Rolling Review](https://aclrollingreview.org/people), the peer review platform for all major NLP conferences.
+I am currently an editor-in-chief of [ACL Rolling Review](https://aclrollingreview.org/people), the peer review platform for all major NLP conferences.

 I hold a PhD in Computational Linguistics from the [University of Tokyo](https://www.c.u-tokyo.ac.jp/eng_site/info/academics/grad/lis/)), followed by postdocs in Machine Learning for NLP ([University of Massachusetts](https://text-machine.cs.uml.edu/) (Lowell)) and Social Data Science ([University of Copenhagen](https://sodas.ku.dk/)).